 Estrogen-Free Birth Control

 If you have certain medical conditions, such as breast cancer or a history of blood clots, your doctor may suggest hormone-free contraceptives.
 Several types of cancer are sensitive to hormones and grow in their presence.
 These include certain cancers of the breast, ovary, endometrium, lung, and liver.

 Birth control that contains estrogen can also increase the risk of heart problems and blood clots.
 Smokers older than 35 also shouldn’t take birth control pills with estrogen.
 For these women, hormone-free or progestin-only birth control may be a good option.

-These estrogen- or hormone-free birth control options are reversible if you later decide you want to get pregnant:
+These birth control options, which are either estrogen-free or hormone-free, are reversible if you later decide you want to get pregnant: